collantesro/capstone-public/README.md

 This ASP.NET Core application is an inventory manager for Catholic Community Services of Utah.
 Its purpose is to manage food donations.
 Bins can be created to organize the warehouse.

-## Unfinished Business

-1. Finish the reports system.
-We got incoming and inventory to a good base.
-The way they were written could be used as templates to write the other reports.
-The Inventory report can output to an Excel file, while the incoming transaction report can output a CSV file.
-One format needs to be picked, as mixing and matching isn't good.
-2. The Inventory report didn't finish full functionality for filtering based on categories/subcategories/locations.
-The UI needs to be implemented, and the back-end filter code should be fixed.
-At the time of writing, the other filters (Upper/Lower Bounds, Start and End dates) should be working.
-3. The Inventory report saves every report as a template, even when the Save Template box isn't checked.
-4. (Possible bug): DateTime fields for CreatedDate and ModifiedDate are saved in UTC time.
-The user is entering their date ranges in local time (in the browser frontend).
-Ensure those entry dates are converted to UTC.
-5. General testing and formatting.
-We think we got most of the bugs ironed out, but I think there should be some more in-depth testing done.
-6. Providing real seed data to the database that matches the defaults that the clients expect (users, donors, etc) (seed data goes in Models/CCSDbContext.cs)
-7. When clicking on a User's name in the top left, there is an option for User Settings.
-At the time of writing, it merely displays their information, but there is no proper edit functionality for that info or password.
-Clicking the Edit button directs the user to the admin page to edit that user, but non-administrators cannot access this page.
-Any administrator can edit any user through the /admin/allusers page.
-Note that LoginValidator (Utilities/LoginValidator.cs) will reset all old logins for that user if the ModifiedDate is different than their login cookie.
-8. Getting the database set up on their server.
-The development database was SQLite, but switching to SQL Server is simply a matter of changing the line in the ConfigureServices method of Startup.cs (one is commented out), and the migrations need to be deleted if they were made against SQLite.
-See the `dotnet ef` commands below.
-They apply to SQL Server as well.
-The git branch `sqlserver` is the branch Osiris/Titan were set up against.
-9. Some changes to the database produce a runtime log to the console.
-This wasn't tied into the Log table in the DbContext.
-Logging functionality for CRUD functionality needs to be finished.
-(This may be required for State Audits).
-Models do store the username that created them, along with the username that last edited them.
-10. A page for runtime exceptions needs to be made.
-Currently, it merely throws an error 500 code with no details.
-A page telling the user that an error has occurred (along with an entry in some log for someone to fix) should be made.
-11. Consider moving Agencies to a different part of the menu.
-A warehouse worker receiving donations shouldn't necessarily be an Administrator, but that section of the side-bar will not appear for them.
-Requiring an Administrator to add a new donor would impede throughput.

 ## Restore Instructions

 These instructions are executed in the working directory of CCSInventory/ (LibMan & Migrations)